hildjj/draft-hildebrand-rfc3677bis/draft-hildebrand-rfc3677bis.md

 ### Timing of fourth appointment

-There was a change to the ISOC bylaws in 2013 such that the IAB appoints a total of four Board members, with that change taking effect in 2015.
-The fourth Board member will be appointed such that every third year, the IAB will appoint two Board members, starting in 2015.
+There was a change to the ISOC by-laws in 2013 such that the IAB appoints a total of four Board members, with that change taking effect in 2015.
+Every third year, the IAB will appoint two ISOC Board members instead of one.

 For clarity, this means the following number of Board members will be appointed in the given years: